TheNewBob/IMS2-Distribution/README.md

 # IMS2 Distribution package

-IMS2 is an orbitter add-on that allows players to build their own spacecraft in the simulation.
+IMS2 is an add-on for Orbiter 2016 that allows players to build their own spacecraft in the simulation.
 This is the distribution package, containing all files neccessary to run the add-on in Orbiter, save for external dependencies (see installation).

 ## Current version: